 Q: I’ve been told that it’s important to have “major” cards to achieve a good credit score.
-The question is, what’s considered a major credit card company?
+The question is, what’s considered a major credit card?

 A: Great question.
 When it comes to your creditworthiness, not all of your cards will be considered equal.
 There are two types by definition:

-- Major Credit Cards: In the United States, this consists of cards which operate over the payment networks Visa, MasterCard, American Express, and Discover (in foreign countries, the last two might not always be counted).
+- Major Credit Cards: In the United States, this consists of cards which operate over the payment networks Visa, MasterCard, American Express, and Discover (in foreign countries, the last two might not always be counted since they may not be accepted in a particular country).

-- Store Credit Card: A card which is branded thru a department store, gas station, or other retailer.
+- Store Credit Card: A card which is branded through a department store, gas station, or other retailer.
 These can only be used at the affiliated store because they do not operate over a major payment network.
+Beyond their limited utility, store credit cards typically charge much higher interest rates (usually north of 25%).

 When it comes to your credit score, there’s absolutely zero difference between MasterCard vs. Visa vs. Discover vs. American Express.
 Why?
 Because that label won’t even show up on your credit report!
-Instead you will see the name of the issuing bank.
+Instead you will see the name of the issuing bank, like Citi, Chase or Bank of America.

 For example pictured at the right, you see a Chase Visa and Citi MasterCard account listed on my credit report.
 But all you see are the names of the issuing bank, not the type of cards they are.